-The best cell phone parental control software is more important now than ever before.
+The best cell phone parental control software is more important than ever before.
 The combination of children spending more time on their smartphones and the threats becoming more intelligent and complex make protective software a must.
-But you're here, so you've probably already reached that conclusion.
-So what next?
+As you're here, reading our guide to cell phone parental control software, you've probably already reached that conclusion.
+So, what now?

 Qustodio makes the internet safer for your children with tools that help you keep tabs on what they look at, who they interact with and how much time they spend online.VIEW DEAL ON Qustodio